Benchling-Open-Source/allotropy/src/allotropy/allotrope/schemas/cell-culture-analyzer/BENCHLING/2023/09/CHANGE_NOTES.md

 This was a proposed new schema for cell culture analyzers that is more in line with these more modern schemas.

-Alltrope has deprecated cell-culture-analyzer models in favor of "solution analyzer" models: https://gitlab.com/allotrope/adm/-/blob/develop/purl/json-schemas/adm/solution-analyzer/REC/2023/12/solution-analyzer.schema.json
+Allotrope has deprecated cell-culture-analyzer models in favor of "solution analyzer" models: https://gitlab.com/allotrope/adm/-/blob/develop/purl/json-schemas/adm/solution-analyzer/REC/2023/12/solution-analyzer.schema.json

-We will update parser to use this model instaed in the future.
+We will update parser to use this model instead in the future.